Leadership Team

 Paula Martell

-Paula Martell is the Executive Director of Health Services, Risk Management and Compliance, Telehealth & LifeFlight Operations at EMC.
+Paula Martell is the Vice President, Professional Practice, Accountability and Health Care Programs at EMCI.
 Prior to assuming the role of Executive Director, Paula was Program Manager for EHS LifeFlight.
 Paula’s previous portfolio included Performance & Development; however, with recent corporate restructuring she is now responsible for a broad corporate portfolio covering clinical services and education, risk management, patient safety and compliance.
 As well, Paula is responsible for Health & Wellness portfolio and two operations Telehealth and LifeFlight.

 Paula has over 37 years’ experience as a medical practitioner as both a registered nurse and former paramedic, highlighted with specialized training and experience in areas of critical care, pre-hospital care and air medical transport.